-A solar battery can be a godsend for generating your own electricity and slashing your bills, but it doesn’t come cheap.
+A home battery can be a godsend for storing your own solar-generated electricity and slashing your bills, but it doesn’t come cheap.
 Installation can cost many thousands of dollars and take years to pay off.

-1. The government rebate has reduced battery prices
+1. The government rebate has greatly reduced prices

-Launched in July 2025, the federal government’s rebate – officially known as the Cheaper Home Batteries Program – has substantially cut the cost of installing a battery in your home or small business.
+Aimed at boosting battery uptake across the country, the federal government’s rebate – officially known as the Cheaper Home Batteries Program – offers a discount of around 25–30% off the cost of installing a battery in your home or small business.

 I’d be surprised if there’s ever going to be a rebate that’s this generous ever again

-Not surprisingly, the rebate’s been running red-hot since launch, with the government reporting that over 160,000 home batteries have been installed across Australia since July.
+The rebate’s been extremely popular since launch, with the government reporting in May 2026 that over 400,000 home batteries have now been installed.

-The changes will see the rebate’s value (measured in Small-scale Technology Certificates, aka STCs, which are the same ‘credits’ applied to solar panels) now decrease every six months rather than annually, and at a higher rate than initially planned.
+Now the rebate’s value, measured in small-scale technology certificates (STCs), which are the same ‘credits’ applied to solar panels) decreases every six months rather than annually, and at a higher rate than initially planned.

-According to our friends at SolarQuotes who’ve done the maths, the estimated ‘per kWh’ rebate rate will now be:
+According to our friends at SolarQuotes who’ve done the maths, the estimated ‘per kWh’ rebate rate will now be as below (and you should factor in a further loss of about 10% in admin fees):

 May–Dec 2026: $272 per kWh